Delaware legislators add to habitual offender law

 House members voted unanimously Sunday for the bill, which increases the potential penalties imposed upon repeat offenders convicted of using a firearm during a felony.

-The bill was unanimously approved by the Senate in May and now goes to Gov. Markell for his signature.
+The bill was unanimously approved by the Senate in May and now goes to Democratic Gov. Jack Markell for his signature.

 Under the habitual offender law, a person who has been convicted twice for violent felonies or attempted violent felonies can be sentenced to life in prison as a habitual offender upon a third such conviction.